CS 450/550 -- Fall Quarter 2025

 Requirements:

-1. Create a 3D scene consisting of a grid and at least 3 3D objects.
+1. Create a 3D scene consisting of a floor, 2 walls, and at least 3 3D objects.

-1. At least one object must come from an OBJ file (your choice).
+4. At least one 3D object must come from an OBJ file (your choice).
 The other two can be anything you want (even other OBJ objects).
 Just be sure that all objects have surface normal vectors attached to them.

-3. Have a light source that travels above the scene in some motion pattern.
-The exact path is up to you.
-(A circle works well.)
-The light source needs to be able to be toggled between a point light and a spot light by using the 'p' and 's' keyboard keys.
-When it is a spot light, it must be pointing down at the scene.
-You will only use perspective in this project, not orthographic, so the 'p' key can be used for a point light.
+3. The light source needs to be able to be toggled between a point light and a spot light, possibly by using the 'p' and 's' keyboard keys.
+When it is a spot light, it must be pointing sideways (i.e., horizontally) towards one of the walls.
+You will only use perspective in this project, not orthographic, so the 'p' key can be used enable the point light.

 5. Put a small sphere at the light source location so that we can see where it is.
 Make the sphere the same color as the light source it is representing.
 Don't use lighting on the light-source sphere.
 Just make it a glColor3f blob with lighting disabled.